yorgomoubayed/m1-project/README.md

 genome via a bioinformatics pipeline: HiCUP.
 This is the starting point for the analysis of Hi-C data.

 The repository contains the files generated to perform the given analysis.
 These files include:
 - snake.hicup.yml, a snakemake script that automates data pre-processing with HiCUP.
+Edit as required.
 - Hicup.yaml, to generate the conda environment with all dependencies to run the HiCUP pipeline.
 - sra_explorer_fastq_download.sh, for downloading the FastQ files of the GSM3682164 dataset.
 - cluster.json, configuration file that provides the cluster with user-input settings to run the workflow.
 Edit as required.